moonrabbitt/python-tutorials/Week 1/setting_up.md

 When you open a project in VS Code, it may prompt you to activate the Conda environment.
 Alternatively, you can select the Python interpreter from the bottom-right corner, which corresponds to your Conda environment.

+You can find a video of how to do this [here](pics/select_kernel_vscode.mov).
+(Note: It's a video file so you might have to open it from your finder or files browser window.
+It is saved in Week 1/pics/ select_kernel_vscode.mov)

 ### Difference Between Terminal and VS Code Activation

 - **Terminal Activation**: This is universal and works in all shell environments.
 You need to do this every time you open a new terminal.